Create & Learn

 What do I need to get started with Arduino?

-To get started with Arduino, you just need Arduino IDE and in some cases, also a physical Arduino board.
-For our classes, we use an Arduino simulator, so no physical device is required.
-The Arduino UNO board is one of the most popular boards, and features 14 digital input/output pins, 6 analog input pins, a power jack, a reset button, a USB port and an ICSP header.
+To get started with Arduino, you need the Arduino IDE and, in some cases, a physical Arduino board.
+For classes, a simulator may be used, so no physical device is required.
+The Arduino UNO board is one of the most popular options.
+It features 14 digital input/output pins, 6 analog input pins, a power jack, a reset button, a USB port, and an ICSP header.

 Which Arduino starter kit should I buy?

 An Arduino starter kit is a great way to begin if you're new to the platform.
-There are several Arduino kits to choose from, but they all have one thing in common: a microcontroller.
-This Arduino starter kit gives you hands-on experience with Arduino and electronics, and includes the latest Arduino UNO controller board.
-It comes with all of the necessary parts, such as a control board, lights, resistors, and more.
+Most kits include a microcontroller and basic components.
+This Arduino starter kit gives you hands-on experience and includes the latest Arduino UNO controller board, control board, lights, resistors, and more.

 Is Arduino the same as Raspberry Pi?

-Arduino is not the same as Raspberry Pi.
-Arduino is a microcontroller board which can be programmed on the basis of inputs and outputs, whereas Raspberry Pi is a single board computer which runs on an operating system.
-You can program an Arduino with a Raspberry Pi, but not vice versa.
+No, Arduino and Raspberry Pi are different.
+Arduino is a microcontroller board that is programmed to respond to inputs and outputs.
+Raspberry Pi is a full single-board computer that runs an operating system.
+You can program an Arduino using a Raspberry Pi, but not the other way around.

 Which language is used in Arduino?